It is time for an anti-sameness movement

 100-day plan

-Getting the participant to think smaller, lesser, shorter, directer.
+Getting the participant to think smaller, lesser, shorter, more direct.
 Taking things away.
 Making it simpler.
 With a focus on creating a routine and a 100-day plan.
 Choosing one priority and one target, expressed as a number.
 Mapping the process to achieve goals on a calendar every day for 100 days.
 Building an engine.
 And if you achieve your goal, you celebrate.
 You reward yourself.
 We ask participants to define that celebration.
 Mostly the rewards are a weekend away, going for a nice meal.
 I also ask about the anti-party.
-What will you do when you do not achieve your goal in 100 days.
+What will you do when you do not achieve your goal in 100 days?
 Much more interesting.
 Eating sauerkraut, doing the laundry, scrubbing the house, visiting your mother-in-law, bungee jumping, etc.

 Be very different